samtron1412/docs/tech/it/sw/vim.md

     enable_test_extensions -boolean true`
     + https://stackoverflow.com/questions/1264210/does-mac-x11-have-the-xtest-extension
 - Using skim as PDF viewer to search forward and backward
+    + Skim only works with the first window of VIM, so open latex files by the first windows, and other files by other VIM windows if you use more than one window of VIM.
     + Forward search: after compiling the PDF viewer will show the current page corresponding with the code on the editor screen.
     + Backward search: when `Shift + CMD + mouse click` on the PDF file,